MicroEJ/docs/ApplicationDeveloperGuide/characterEncoding.rst

 Character Encoding
 ==================

-The default charset is `ISO-8859-1`.
+The default character encoding is `ISO-8859-1`.
 It is thus the encoding used when

--  creating a new string from a byte array without specifying the charset;
+-  creating a new string from a byte array without specifying the encoding;

--  getting the byte array from a string without specifying the charset;
+-  getting the byte array from a string without specifying the encoding;

 -  printing a string to standard output stream;

--  creating a new ``PrintStream`` without specifying the charset.
+-  creating a new ``PrintStream`` without specifying the encoding.

 Console Output
 --------------

-By default, the standard output stream (``System.out``) uses `ISO-8859-1` charset to print strings.
-If you want to print an string encoded with a different charset, you can define a new ``PrintStream``:
+By default, the standard output stream (``System.out``) uses `ISO-8859-1` encoding to print strings.
+If you want to print a string with a different encoding, you can create a new ``PrintStream``:

 .. code-block:: java